Members’ Voluntary Liquidations

 There are many other reasons why directors/shareholders may wish to place a company into Members’ Voluntary Liquidation.
 Such may include the realisation that a major contract will not be renewed, the retirement of the sole director and shareholder, a disagreement between the directors and shareholders, or completion of a project for which the company was set up.

-To arrange a free consultation without any obligation please contact:
+To find out more or to arrange a free consultation without any obligation please contact: